Ballard Locks – Large from Seattle’s Child on Vimeo.

 Grass Lawn Park (Redmond)

 This huge Redmond park features two separate play areas with tons of equipment for both big and little kids, from climbing structures and swings to slides and a play house.
 Grass Lawn also has an awesome splash pad for a pre- or post-picnic cool-down.
-There’s tons of grassy lawn (get it?) for picnicking, plus shelters and even a pavilion for larger groups or parties.
+There’s tons of grassy lawn (get it?) for picnicking, plus shelters and even a pavilion that can be rented for larger groups or parties.

 Picnic Pointers: There are a couple of parking lots for the park, and if you want to be closest to the splash pad, park on the east side (148th).